-Hand-feeding or using feeding tongs can get your gecko’s attention while bringing the food to them.
+Hand-feeding or using feeding tongs can get your gecko’s attention while bringing the

 Taking one insect at a time between your thumb and forefinger (or in your tongs), bring it to your gecko and hold it 1-3 inches from their mouth.

 This should grab your gecko’s attention, and you can try wiggling the insect around a bit to entice them!